FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 photoperiod.

-For MIT9313 under 25 µM O~2~, growth rate increased with increasing photoperiods for all spectral wavebands tested (Fig \@ref(fig:MIT9313PARGAM)A), with the fastest overall growth rate for MIT9313
+For MIT9313 under 25 µM O~2~, growth rate increased with increasing photoperiods for all spectral wavebands tested (Fig <a href="#fig:MIT9313PARGAM">5</a>A), with the fastest overall growth rate for MIT9313
 1.01
 d^-1^ achieved under peak PAR of 90 µmol photons m^-2^ s^-1^ and 16 h
 white LED light photoperiod.
 In marked contrast to the 250 µM O~2~